Digital video recorder: Windows

 There are several free digital video recording applications available for Microsoft Windows including GB-PVR, MediaPortal, and Orb (web-based remote interface).

 There are also several commercial applications available including CyberLink, SageTV (which is no longer available after Google acquired it in June 2011), Beyond TV (which is considered discontinued despite an official announcement from SnapStream since the last update was October 2010 and they are concentrating on their enterprise search products), DVBViewer, Showshifter, InterVideo WinDVR, the R5000-HD and Meedio (now a dead product – Yahoo! bought most of the company's technology and discontinued the Meedio line, and rebranded the software Yahoo!
 Go – TV, which is now a free product but only works in the U.S.).
 Most TV tuner cards come bundled with software which allows the PC to record television to hard disk.
 See TV tuner card.
 For example, Leadtek's WinFast DTV1000 digital TV card comes bundled with the WinFast PVR2 software, which can also record analog video from the card's composite video input socket.

 Windows Media Center is a DVR software by Microsoft which was bundled with the Media Center edition of Windows XP, the Home Premium / Ultimate editions of Windows Vista, as well as most editions of Windows 7.
 When Windows 8 was released in 2012, Windows Media Center was not included with Windows 8 OEM or Retail installations, and was only available as a $15 add-on pack (including DVD Playback codecs) to Windows 8 Pro users.
+Although Windows Media Center has not been supported by Microsoft since Windows 8, unofficial versions are available for use with Windows 10 and Windows 11.
+While only the DVR function remains, it is still extremely popular due to its simplicity, ease of use and compatibility with nearly all tuners.

+The Windows Game Bar specifies all recordings made by it as being titled "Microsoft Game DVR" followed by the game or application's title.